 This paragraph describes how positional data is kept in the controller files.
 Note that there is no particular need for the programmer to worry about this if he or she is programming with the teach pendant.
-Rather, this paragraph is for use when creating a SCOL language program or positional data with any computer other than the robot controller.
+Rather, this paragraph is for use when creating positional data with any computer other than the robot controller.